NovaLanceBrittany/HW-17-CS-Regex-Tutorial/README.md

 ## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-### Deliverables: 30%

-* A valid URL of your GitHub gist.

 * Your GitHub gist that contains the tutorial Markdown.
 Your gist must include the `.md` file extension so that your Markdown renders correctly.

-### Technical Acceptance Criteria: 50%

-* Satisfies all of the above acceptance criteria plus the following:

-    * Revisions to the tutorial must be made in the GitHub gist UI so that graders have access to your revision history.

-    * The tutorial must cover one of the regex examples listed above or another of your choice.
-You may NOT use the regex covered in the [Regex Tutorial: Matching a Username](https://coding-boot-camp.github.io/full-stack/computer-science/regex-tutorial).

-    * The tutorial must include sections that correspond to each of the components that make up the regex.
-You may not need to use all of the sections included in the starter code, but you should include all of the sections that correspond to the different components of the regex you chose.

-    * Each section that describes a component must include more than just one sentence explaining what it does.
-It’s okay to use online resources for assistance, but do not copy and paste; explain each component in your own words and be thorough.

-    * Each section that describes a component must include a code snippet of that particular component.
-Use backticks to display your code snippets in Markdown.

-    * Each section that describes a component must include at least one example that meets the requirements of that component.

-### Tutorial Clarity and Quality: 20%

-* Tutorial provides a clear explanation of how the regex works.
-Be as concise as possible.

-* Tutorial describes each regex component in a separate section.

-## Review

-You are required to submit the following for review:

-* The URL of the GitHub gist.
-Give the gist a unique name.

----

-© 2024 edX Boot Camps LLC.
-Confidential and Proprietary.
-All Rights Reserved.